thephpleague/uri-src/docs/interfaces/7.0/ipv6.md

 // returns [1050:0000:0000:0000:0005:0000:300c:326b]
 ```

-The compress method can also be used to convert a IPv6-mapped IPv4 address into a IPv4
-address in its decimal form.
-Conversely, presented with an IPv4 address,
-the `Converted::expand` method will do the opposite and convert the
-IPv4 address into its IPv6-mapped IPv4 address representation in long form.

 To complement the host related methods the class also provide stricter IPv6 compress and expand
 methods using the  `Converter::compressIp` and  `Converter::expandId` methods.
 Those methods will
 throw if the submitted value is not a valid IPv6 representation.